How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • the site is located in a lowland or vice versa - on a slope;

-• The location of the site receives a large amount of precipitation.
+• falls out at the location of the site large number precipitation.

-The presence of drainage contributes to the preservation of finishing and facing materials used for laying garden paths, finishing the basement and facade of the building.
+The presence of drainage helps preserve finishing and facing materials used for styling garden paths, finishing of the basement and facade of the building.

 Types of dehumidification systems

-There are a wide variety of land drainage systems.
-At the same time, in various sources, their classification can be very different from each other.
+There are a great variety of land drainage systems.
+Moreover, in different sources their classification may differ greatly from each other.
 In the case of drainage systems for suburban and summer cottages, it is recommended to use the simplest and most proven solutions.

 Surface type drainage

-Surface drainage is the simplest and most effective system.
-The main task is to drain the soil by draining water formed as a result of heavy rainfall and uneven snowmelt.
+Surface drainage is the simplest and most efficient system.
+The main task is to drain the soil by draining water formed as a result of rainfall and uneven melting of snow.

 Grids protect the open drainage system from large debris

-The surface drainage system is constructed over the area of the site, around the house and buildings adjacent to it, near garage structures, warehouses and the courtyard.
-Surface drainage is divided into two subspecies:
+A surface drainage system is constructed over the area of the site, around the house and adjacent buildings, approx. garage structures, warehouses and courtyard.
+Surface drainage is divided into two subtypes:

-1. Point - in some sources it is designated as local drainage.
-It is used to collect and divert water from a certain place on the site.
-The main area of application is drainage of areas under drains, near entrance doors and gates, in the area of containers and irrigation taps.
+1. Point - in some sources referred to as local drainage.
+Used to collect and drain water from a certain place on the site.
+The main area of application is drainage of areas under drains, approx. entrance doors and gates, in the area where containers and watering taps are located.
 Often used as an emergency system if another type of drainage is overloaded.

 2. Linear - used to drain the entire area.
-It is a system consisting of receiving trays and channels arranged at a certain angle, providing a constant flow of water.
-The drainage system is equipped with filter grates and sand traps.
+It is a system consisting of receiving trays and channels arranged at a certain angle, ensuring a constant flow of water.
+The drainage system is equipped with filter grids and sand traps.
 Trays and drains are made of PVC, polypropylene, HDPE or polymer concrete.

 When installing a surface drainage system, it is recommended to combine point and linear drainage.
-This will ensure the most efficient operation of the system.
-If necessary, point and line drainage can be combined with the system described below.
+This will ensure the system operates most efficiently.
+If necessary, point and linear drainage can be combined with the system described below.

-Deep drainage is carried out in the form of a pipeline laid in places where it is necessary to constantly drain the soil or lower the groundwater level.
-Drains are laid with observance of a slope in the direction of the flow of water, which enters the collector, well or reservoir located outside the site.
+Deep drainage is carried out in the form of a pipeline laid in places where constant drainage of the soil or lowering of the groundwater level is necessary.
+Drains are laid with a slope in the direction of water flow, which enters a collector, well or reservoir located outside the site.

 The process of constructing deep drainage in a suburban area

 To lower the groundwater level, pipes are laid along the perimeter of the site to a depth of 80–150 cm.
-In the case when it is necessary to divert water from the foundation of the structure, the pipes must be laid below its depth.
-And also drainage pipes can be laid over the entire area of the site with a certain step.
-The distance between drains depends on the depth of their laying and the mechanical composition of the soil.
+In cases where it is necessary to drain water from the foundation of a building, pipes must be laid below its depth.
+And also drainage pipes can be laid over the entire area of the site with a certain pitch.
+The distance between drains depends on the depth of their placement and the mechanical composition of the soil.

 0,45 4,5–5,5 4–5 2–3